SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    If the field is not present, the ``NULL`` value is returned.
 Note this is distinct from the empty string which is returned if the field is present but has no value.
 If there are duplicate fields then a string list is returned, each element of which corresponds to a field.

+   The following extractors also extract data from the user agent request URL, but from the URL as it was before URL rewriting ("remapping").
+Only the URL is preserved, not any of the fields or the method.
+These are referred to elsewhere as "pristine" but that is a misnomer.
+If the user agent request is altered before URL rewriting, that will be reflected in the data from these extractors.
+These do not necessarily return the URL as it was received by ATS from the user agent.

+.. extractor:: ua-pre-remap-url
+   :result: string

+   The full URL of the pre-remap user agent request.

+   Alias: ``ua-pristine-url``.

+.. txb:extractor:: ua-pre-remap-path
+   :result: string

+   The URL path in the pre-remap user agent request URL.
+This does not include a leading slash.

+   Alias: ``ua-pristine-path``

+.. txb:extractor:: ua-pre-remap-host
+   :result: string

+   The host in the pre-remap user agent request URL.
+This does not include the port.

+   Alias: ``ua-pristine-host``

+.. extractor:: ua-pre-remap-port
+   :result: integer

+   The port in the pre-remap user agent request URL.
+If not specified, the canonical default based on the scheme is used.

+.. txb:extractor:: ua-pre-remap-scheme
+   :result: string

+   The URL scheme in the pre-remap user agent request URL.

+   Alias: ``ua-pristine-scheme``.

+.. extractor:: ua-pre-remap-query
+   :result: string

+   The query string for the pre-remap user agent request URL.

+   Alias: ``ua-pristine-query``.

 Proxy Request
 -------------